sabrinamerkin/sabrinamerkin.github.io/_posts/2024-05-19-NFL-Clustering.md

 R-squared (Aggregated Data): 0.5194528023129359
 ```

 Across **all** players, the average time to complete the cone drill has been decreasing by about 0.0135 seconds per year.
 Further, approximately 51.95% of the variance in average cone drill speed can be explained by the year.
+Let's examine the results of the hypothesis test based on this model.

 ```python
 import numpy as np